Density-Functional Theory on Graphs: Constrained-search functionals and v -representability

-But we can go much further in this simplest, yet extremely vivid example.
-It is even possible to give a closed, analytical expression for the functional $\tilde F(\rho)$ by choosing a parametrization for the trial wave function and minimizing \eqref{eq:tilde-F-def}.
-Using the already introduced division of $\mathcal{P}_{3,2}^+$ including the three exceptional points into the closed circular region $\mathcal{C}$ and the three open spike regions $\mathcal{S}_1,\mathcal{S}_2,\mathcal{S}_3$ (bottom left, bottom right, and top), we get after a quite tedious calculation that is given in Appendix~\ref{sec:app} that
+However, we can go much further in this simplest, yet extremely vivid example.
+It is even possible to give a closed, analytical expression for the functional $\tilde F(\rho)$ by choosing a parameterization for the trial wave function and minimizing \eqref{eq:tilde-F-def}.
+Using the already introduced division of $\mathcal{P}_{3,2}^+$ including the three exceptional points into the closed circular region $\mathcal{C}$ and the three open spike regions $\mathcal{S}_1,\mathcal{S}_2,\mathcal{S}_3$ (bottom left, bottom right, and top), we get after a quite tedious calculation that is given in Appendix~\ref{sec:app} that \begin{widetext}

-The plot of the functional is displayed in Figure~\ref{fig:F-triangle}.
+\end{widetext} The plot of the functional is displayed in Figure~\ref{fig:F-triangle}.
 It would be possible now to check that $\tilde F$ is convex directly and thus $F=\tilde F$, a result already obtained by arguing that any density in $\mathcal{P}_{3,2}^+$ is pure-state $v$-representable.
 The only other example for an explicit form of a functional $\tilde F$ in the literature that we are aware of is by \citet{schonhammer1987discontinuity}, but only for a 2-site model.